micromark/micromark-extension-gfm-footnote/readme.md

 are either not in their parser, or not in all places where GFM features work, which should not be considered GFM.

-The implementation of footnotes on github.com is currently a bit buggy.
+The implementation of footnotes on github.com is currently buggy.
 The bugs have been reported on [`cmark-gfm`][cmark-gfm].
 This micromark extension matches github.com except for its bugs.